anjaboettcher/battlesnake-ts-starter/README.md

 10. The build will start immediately but will take some time.
 Every time you push changes to the git repository you need to press the Manual Deploy > Deploy latest commit.
 11.

-## Heroku
+### Heroku

 NOTE: Heroku is not longer free to use.
 You can still use it but these instructions might not be complete anymore.

 By following these instructions your server will be depolyed to Heroku.
-It is possible to host the server in any way you want as long as it is publicly accessible.
-The following instructions assumes that you want to use Heroku hosting.

 If you don't want to install or use the Heroku CLI it is also possible to integrate Heroku with a Github repo, but that is not covered by this guide (https://devcenter.heroku.com/articles/github-integration).

 1. Clone this repo.
 2. Install Heroku CLI (might requiere a XCode and MacOS update on Mac) and create a Heroku account.